1889...Dewitt Wallace, the founder of Reader's Digest magazine, is born in

 The movie premiers in New York City at the

 1965...Twenty-eight year old Craig Breedlove breaks the 600 mph barrier driving his vehicle

 The Spirit of America.
 The vehicle cost $250,000.

 1957...Notre Dame beats Oklahoma 7-0, ending the Sooners

 47 game winning streak.
 The record still stands as most consecutive wins by a

 1959...The Sound of Music is a success from the very

-night of its Broadway Opening Day.
-The show got average reviews, but the
+night of its Broadway Opening.
+The show gets average reviews, but the quality of

-music by Rogers and Hammerstein was singled out as "affecting beauty."
+the music by Rogers and Hammerstein was immediately recognized.